ctLow's Photography Basics

 ...but a photographer makes a photograph!

-The Work the Camera section of this page won't apply as much to point-and-shooters as to those with more adjustable cameras, such as but not limited to SLR's ("single lens reflex" cameras).
+The Work the Camera section of this page won't apply as much to point-and-shooters as to those with more adjustable cameras, such as but not limited to SLR's ("single lens reflex" cameras), or the newer (and I think better) MILCs ("mirrorless interchangeable lens" cameras).
 You'll hear that 90% of photographs will turn out just fine anyway, simply by using a camera's automatic adjustments - this page discusses the other 10%, for which you have to understand more about the technicalities of how cameras record images.

 The beginning photographer needs another thing: a good read through his/her camera owner's manual.
 Please, please don't think yourself serious about photography without familiarizing yourself with your camera and lenses.
 Here, I attempt a more generic mission, that of explaining the essentials of camera operation - not of how your particular camera works.
 But you absolutely need to know.